by TypeLaw | Mar 11, 2024 | Briefing, citations, hyperlinking

 by TypeLaw | Aug 30, 2019 | article, citations, compliant formatting, editing, exhibits, tables

-Using your time wisely is one of the most important aspects of brief writing—the more time you can spend on your actual argument, the better it will be, and the greater chance you’ll have to get your argument across to your reader.
-One of the main goals of...
+Using your time wisely is one of the most important aspects of running a successful legal practice, and it’s particularly important when it comes to brief writing—the more time you can spend on honing your argument, the better it will be, and the greater chance...

 by Joseph Fioramonti | Jul 19, 2018 | citations, hyperlinking, Uncategorized